(This post may contain affiliate links. Please read our disclosure policy for more information.)

 43. Float Down Mountain Rivers

 Imagine strolling through downtown and walking by a donkey, or two, or even three.
-While most might find this to be an unusual sight, it’s not so unusual in Cripple Creek, where donkeys are free to roam around town.
+While most might find this an unusual sight, it’s not so uncommon in Cripple Creek, where donkeys are free to roam around town.
 You can feed and pet (but please don’t ride) the animals.
 Learn more about when and where to find the Cripple Creek donkeys at http://www.cripplecreektoday.com/cripple-creek-donkeys/

 Bennett Ave, Cripple Creek